Pluto1010/paperlesspioneers-webutils/README.md

 # Paperless Pioneers web support utils

 ## Requirements
-This app was built using Ruby 2.3.3 and intended to run at Heroku.
+This app was built using Ruby 2.3.3 and is intended to run at Heroku.